Step 1: Apply Online

 2. Not have earned more than 90 units.

-Students that may have extenuating circumstances can meet with the DSPS counselor and/or the Associate Dean to have their file reviewed and be considered for future priority registration.
+Students that may have extenuating circumstances can meet with the DSPS counselor and/or the Dean to have their file reviewed and be considered for future priority registration.

 4. Have and follow a SEC developed in conjunction with the disability services counselor.
 Failure to follow the SEC may result in the loss of priority registration and discontinuance of services through the Disability Services Center.